mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 by advanced fusion-powered locomotives; most use simpler petrochemical-fuelled versions.

-Technology mix can be quite extreme, with animal- drawn carts sharing streets of frontier towns with grav vehicles, or local officials using high-tech hand computers as light sources when candles burn out.
+Technology mix can be quite extreme, with animal-drawn carts sharing streets of frontier towns with grav vehicles, or local officials using high-tech hand computers as light sources when candles burn out.
 A good rule of thumb is that older, more stable